Customize the Cloud Functions build process

 Because the build process is subject to billing, your project must have a Cloud Billing Account attached to it.

-Accessing your build image logs
+View your build image logs

 A key benefit of having the build image process in your user project is access to build logs.
 You can use either the gcloud CLI or the Google Cloud console to reach the logs, which are available through Cloud Logging.

 Deploy your function using the